What Is Equipment Breakdown Insurance?

 - Electrical arcing triggered by a storm damages power lines owned by a utility, causing an electrical outage.
 The outage is followed by a surge, which damages a computer used to operate production equipment.

-Ammonia contamination coverage applies to spoilage of food or other covered property that is contaminated with ammonia (often used as a refrigerant) due to a breakdown of covered equipment (typically a refrigerator or freezer).
+- Ammonia contamination: Covers spoilage of food or other covered property contaminated with ammonia (used as a refrigerant) due to a breakdown of covered equipment, such as a refrigerator or freezer.

-Expediting expense insurance covers extra costs you incur to make temporary repairs or to speed up the process of repairing or replacing damaged property.
+- Expediting expense: Covers extra costs you incur to make temporary repairs or to expedite permanent repairs to damaged property.

-When added to EB insurance, business income and extra expense coverages apply if the loss of income or extra expense results from damage to covered property caused by a breakdown of covered equipment.
+- Business income and extra expense: These coverages apply if the loss of income or extra expense results from damage to covered property caused by a breakdown of covered equipment.

-Ordinance or Law coverage applies to losses caused by the enforcement of building codes if a building has suffered damage due to a breakdown of covered equipment.
+- Ordinance or law: Covers losses caused by the enforcement of building codes if a building has suffered damage due to a breakdown of covered equipment.